-MultiMac will be expanded to include support for a limited set of wireless network adapters, commonly found in hardware which is otherwise suitable for ArcaOS.
+We plan to expand MultiMac to include support for a limited set of wireless network adapters, commonly found in hardware suitable for ArcaOS.
 Eventually, these drivers may completely replace available GenMac drivers for chipsets which remain in use.

 Medium Term Projects (close to development; planning)

 Uniaud is considered to be in maintenance mode, with no planned support for adding new drivers or resyncing with more current ALSA.
 Instead, a new audio driver, based on that used in FreeBSD is being considered.
 This should make adding support for new audio devices much easier in the future.

 Work continues to improve networking performance for ArcaOS under hypervisors such as VirtualBox and VMWare.
 In addition, networking under VirtualBox may be greatly enhanced by a MultiMac virtio driver, which is under consideration.

 We plan to offer an updated SNAP accelerated graphics driver this as a standalone product, suitable for installation on Warp 4 or eCS systems.
 This updated version should provide better SMP stability and support for more modern chipsets.

 Native audio for WinOS/2 (and later, DOS) sessions